-- A Professional Employer Organization (PEO) is a specialist HR company that takes care of payroll processing, HR, and employment compliance on behalf of client companies.
+- A Professional Employer Organization (PEO) is a specialist HR company that handles payroll processing, HR, and employment compliance on behalf of client companies.

-- The concept of PEO is similar to the concept of EOR (‘Employer of Record’), though there are some differences.
-The term ‘EOR’ is more commonly used with companies that operate internationally.
+- The concept of PEO is similar to the concept of EOR (‘Employer of Record’), though some differences exist.
+‘EOR’ is commonly used with companies wishing to hire internationally.

-- There are pros and cons to engaging a PEO: On one hand, it usually saves money, time, and allows employees access to better benefits.
+- There are pros and cons to engaging a PEO: It usually saves money and time and allows employees access to better benefits.
 On the other hand, companies may be concerned about the potential loss of control and other risks associated with outsourcing business functions.

 Carrying out these activities is the business of a PEO.
 They don’t do anything but payroll and HR-related tasks.

 There is no single list of services that all PEOs provide.
 The services provided by a PEO will depend on the contract they sign with their corporate client, their chosen business model, and any laws and regulations that apply to that PEO under state or federal law.